Scholarship opportunities for your quirky side.

 The American Welding Society Foundation offers several scholarships, fellowships and loans for students enrolled in a welding-related educational or training program.

-The Mycological Society of America offers several graduate fellowships for students who are studying mycology (spores, mold and fungus).
+The North American Mycological Association offers graduate fellowships for students who are studying mycology (spores, mold and fungus).

 TAPPI awards several scholarships relating to the pulp and papermaking industries.
 The William L. Cullison Scholarship is open to college sophomores who are interested in pursuing a career in the pulp, paper and converting industry.
 The TAPPI web site also lists a variety of other scholarships, ranging from the best paper award to scholarships for corrugated packaging.